hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

 - It detects input like interactions:

-  - Nablla distinguishes between input like events (such as `input`, `change`, composition events, and form control clicks) and other events.
+  - Sercrod distinguishes between input like events (such as `input`, `change`, composition events, and form control clicks) and other events.
-  - For input like events, Nablla prefers a lightweight child update rather than a full re render to preserve focus.
+  - For input like events, Sercrod prefers a lightweight child update rather than a full re render to preserve focus.

 - For `@keydown`:

   - `keydown` is not treated as a special input like event by default.
-  - If `wantsUpdate` is `true` and no modifiers override it, Nablla updates the entire host via `update()` after the handler.
+  - If `wantsUpdate` is `true` and no modifiers override it, Sercrod updates the entire host via `update()` after the handler.
-  - If you combine `@keydown` with `.noupdate`, Nablla will skip that update entirely.
+  - If you combine `@keydown` with `.noupdate`, Sercrod will skip that update entirely.

 This means `@keydown` is powerful but potentially expensive if many key events fire in quick succession and each triggers a full update.
 Use `.noupdate` or `events.non_mutating` if you need tight keyboard handling without frequent re renders.